wp-plugins/slideshow-jquery-image-gallery/readme.txt

 = 2.2.0 Pre-release =
 *   Slides can now be randomized.

+= 2.1.3 =
+*   Fixed: Overflow container now adapts to its parent element correctly.
+*   Fixed: Internet Explorer now shows control panel (buttons etc.) on top of the Flash element.
+*   Fixed: Images are now loaded by the Wordpress function, rather than being loaded from the database's 'guid'.

 = 2.1.2 =
 *   Wordpress media uploader link in image inserter pop-up now opens in a new window.